Mag-h/Mag-h/README.md

 ## 🏆 Highlights

-- Lead R&D in **AI for physical security** at Genetec (2017–present)
+- Lead R&D in **deep learning for security applications** at Genetec (2017–present)

-- Expertise in **interpretable and trustworthy AI** for surveillance systems, where accountability is essential
+- Expertise in **AI interpretability** and **trustable models** for critical systems

 - Patents and publications bridging **academic research and industrial R&D**

-- Former specialist at Matrox, designing patented computer vision algorithms
+- Former Specialist in the Automated Visual Inspection Industry at Matrox, designing patented computer vision algorithms

-- Senior Research Engineer at CRIM – *1st place at TRECVID 2009 Video Copy Detection Challenge*
+- Senior Research Engineer at CRIM – Main scientific contribution for a Automated Video Description Application - *1st place at TRECVID 2009 Video Copy Detection Challenge*